tw4l/brunnhilde/README.md

 * [Siegfried](http://www.itforarchivists.com/siegfried) (any version between 1.0.0 and 1.4.5) must be installed on your machine.
 Brunnhilde is not yet compatible with Siegfried 1.5.*, which introduces major changes including the ability to use multiple file identification tools.
 * tree (Installed by default in most Linux distros.
 On OS X, install using [Homebrew](http://brewformulas.org/tree).
 If tree is not installed on your machine, a blank tree.txt file will be created instead).
 * SleuthKit (brew install sleuthkit)
+* unhfs (Commandline implementation of HFSExplorer; included in Bitcurator suite)

 ### Licensing